ErickRomeroDev/marlowe-web-integration/README.md

 - User can create a deposit intention contract, and perform a deposit right after the contract was created.
 - Purpose: TS-SDK and web integration testing
-- Live demontration is available at this link: .......

 `Features included:`